fontys-intersect/fontys-intersect-2020/bestpractices/securedatatransfer.md

   - [Appendix](#appendix)

 ## Explanation
+Whatever you do, data will go from point A to point B, and data at point B will have to be stored, to be retrieved again later.
+It is very important that this happens as securely and safely as possible.

+## Uses
 All the communication between the IoT devices and the Internet should be encrypted.
 The SSL/TLS encryption should be used where appropriate.

-## Uses
-This require the use of cryptographic algorithms.
+This requires the use of cryptographic algorithms.
+Storage should also be encrypted and stored in a database.
+That database should be in a safe place in the infrastructure, preferrably non-internet-facing.

 ## Flaws
-If an ecryption is not implemented correctly or is missing, it leaves the opportunity to the hackers to sniff and listen to the not encrypted traffic and perform Man In The Middle attacks.
+If an encryption is not implemented correctly or is missing, it leaves the opportunity to the hackers to sniff and listen to the unencrypted traffic.
+Hackers could gather important or personal data and use this data to advance furhter into the infrastructure.

 ## Cases
 The cases that are relevant to this best practice